aherbert/gdsc-smlm/docs/tools_plugins.rst

    * - Replace overlay
      - Select this to replace the current overlay.
 Uncheck this to add to the current overlay (i.e. combine overlays).

+   * - Use stack
+     - Select this to use all frames of a stack.
+The CZT stack dimensions of the target image and the overlay image must match.

 Clear an overlay using the ``Image > Overlay > Remove Overlay`` command.

+Note: When using the `Use stack` option the overlay may not be displayed until the current frame of the stack is changed.

 .. index:: !
 Image Kernel Filter